-The WHO estimated by 2030 more than 23 million people will die annually from cardiovascular disease.
+The WHO estimates that by 2030 more than 23 million people will die annually from cardiovascular disease.
 The discovery of effective and novel treatments for disease starts with understanding the molecular and cellular processes involved.

 The course is delivered by experts within the cardiovascular field, both clinicians and academics.
-This course provides a unique research environment within which students can learn valuable transferable skills encompassing the full range of activity from discovery science at the laboratory bench to the hospital clinic/bedside.
+It provides a unique research environment within which students can learn valuable transferable skills encompassing the full range of activity from discovery science at the laboratory bench to the hospital clinic/bedside.
 The research project forms the major part of your studies, during which time you will be integrated into the department as a member of an established research team.